WizzyWu/js-aws-course-vue/README.md

 ## Task 1
 What was done:
-- Cloned Vue Fron App from repository
+- Cloned Vue From App from repository
 - Install dependencies
 - Registered in AWS
 - IAM user was created